mscuthbert/dada-typescript/README.md

     - `$var>trans` is treated as `($var)>trans` and not `$(var>trans)`
     - Because parentheses are not actually allowed, silenced temporary variables may be needed for cases where other operator precedence is desired.
     - For instance, musicology.pb uses `?ac=@$cc>make_cite $ac>strip_the` to retrieve variable `$cc`, make a citation from it, then (with `@` indirection) call the rule.
 That output is stored as the silenced variable `ac` which is then retrieved to have any `the` removed from the front.
-* `%repeat(..., -1)` will not parse on TypeScript (equal to repeat(..., 0) in C).  `%repeat(..., var)` where var is negative does "work" (prints nothing).
+* `%repeat(..., -1)` will not parse on JavaScript (equal to repeat(..., 0) in C).  `%repeat(..., var)` where var is negative does "work" (prints nothing).
 * Note that there is a bug in the C dada engine where + and * use `rand()` not `random()` and thus do not obey the random seed of `srandom()`.
-There are random cases in C where + will always give 5 repetitions, etc. Obviously this bug is not duplicated in the Javascript version.
+There are random cases in C where + will always give 5 repetitions, etc. Obviously this bug is not duplicated in the JavaScript version.
+* In JavaScript, Variables assigned in a local context can be used without $

 ### Embedded Code Expression Differences and Clarification
-Since Embedded Code in pb was designed to be evaluated by C, some differences were bound to arise with a Javascript parser.
+Since Embedded Code in pb was designed to be evaluated by C, some differences were bound to arise with a JavaScript parser.

 * The original parser did not allow parameters to be used as variables in inline code.
-(It could be gotten around by aliasing with silencing, like `FOOTNOTE(text): ?tx=text { FOOTNOTE_TEXT=FOOTNOTE_TEXT + tx }`)  They work in Javascript.
+(It could be gotten around by aliasing with silencing, like `FOOTNOTE(text): ?tx=text { FOOTNOTE_TEXT=FOOTNOTE_TEXT + tx }`)  They work in JavaScript.
 * The use of the `a..b` expression wasn't fully documented in the original pb and allowed expressions like `{a = 1..300; b=a+1..a+30 }` to assign `b` to a number between 1 and 30 above `a`.
-    I could not easily make the operator work this way in Javascript, so now special operators have low priority.
+    I could not easily make the operator work this way in JavaScript, so now special operators have low priority.
 To do the above statement call `{a = 1..300; c=1..30; b=a+c}` or `{a = 1..300; b=(a+1)..(a+30) }` with parentheses.
 * Special operators cannot appear within parentheses in another special operator, so no